Samuel Hood, 2nd Baron Bridport

-Samuel Hood, 2nd Baron Bridport (7 September 1788 – 6 January 1868), of Redlynch House in Wiltshire, of Cricket House at Cricket St Thomas in Somerset, and of 12 Wimpole Street in Westminster, was a British politician and peer.
+Samuel Hood, 2nd Baron Bridport (7 September 1788 – 6 January 1868) was a British politician.

 Early life

 Arms of Hood, Baron Bridport (1794), Viscount Bridport (1868): Azure, a fret argent on a chief or three crescents sable.

 He was born in 1788, the second son of Henry Hood, 2nd Viscount Hood (1753–1836), Chamberlain of the Household to Queen Caroline and the former Jane Wheeler (c.
 1754–1847).

 His paternal grandparents were Samuel Hood, 1st Viscount Hood, a naval officer, and the former Susannah Linzee (a daughter of Edward Linzee).
 His mother was the daughter and heiress of Francis Wheeler of Whitley Hall near Coventry in Warwickshire, and Jane Smith (a daughter of the banker Abel Smith of Nottingham).
 (Note: Abel Smith (1686–1756), was a son of Thomas Smith, the founder of Smith's Bank in Nottingham.
 He was father to Sir George Smith, 1st Baronet "of East Stoke in the County of Nottingham" and of Abel Smith II, MP.
 Members of the Wheeler and Hood families were buried in St Michael's Church in Coventry.)

 He was educated at Trinity College, Cambridge, obtaining an M.A. degree in 1809.